yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 Create a [YugabyteDB cluster](../../../quick-start/), and open two separate [ysqlsh](../../../admin/ysqlsh/#starting-ysqlsh) connections to it.

 {{< tip title="Tip - Use YugabyteDB Managed" >}}
-You can create a cluster in the free tier of [YugabyteDB Managed](../../../quick-start-yugabytedb-managed/), and open two *cloud shell* connections to it.
-These cloud shell connections open up in two different browser tabs, which can be used to do the steps below.
+You can create a free cluster with [YugabyteDB Managed](../../../quick-start-yugabytedb-managed/), and open two *cloud shell* connections to it.
+These cloud shell connections open up in two different browser tabs, which you can use to do the steps that follow.

 {{< /tip >}}